-This guide is a general help sheet and check list for recording and pre-production.
+This guide is a general help sheet and check list for recording.
 It’s designed to be applied to any equipment and assumes you have access to the manual for your specific pieces of kit.

-- Is the place you want to record in noisy?
+⦁ Is the place you want to record in noisy? ?
 If so go somewhere quiet or attempt to remove or reduce the noise.

-⦁ Recording Device eg. Computer, Handheld recorder, phone
+⦁ Recording Device eg. Computer, audio Interface, handheld recorder, phone

-- Load recording Device/Software – choose a recording medium of high quality standard eq.
-WAV/AIFF (Usually found in a menu in audio settings of most recording software)
+⦁ Load recording Device/Software – choose a recording medium of high quality standard eq.
+WAV/AIFF (Usually found in a menu in audio settings of most recording software) Recommend 48KHz 24bit.

-- Sound Check – Check your input is correctly set for your microphone in your software eg. Skype.
+⦁ Sound Check – Check your input is correctly set for your microphone in your software eg. Skype.
 Also make sure that the correct microphone is set as the recording deivce, and not the on board default mic.

-Tip: To allow for any sudden loud sounds, set your meter to be averaging around -18dB or about 70% of meter. (check the recording device user manual for clarification as models vary).
+⦁ Tip: To allow for any sudden loud sounds, set your meter to be averaging around -18dB or about 70% of meter. (check the recording device user manual for clarification as models vary).

 Mic Placement and Technique

-- If you want the Barry White sound go closer and it will add more bass but will risk distortion if you are too loud, swings and roundabouts.
+⦁ If you want the Barry White sound go closer and it will add more bass but will risk distortion if you are too loud, swings and roundabouts.
 Note: some mics such as the SM7 are ideal for that radio broadcast close up sound and can withstand it so go for it with that.

 ⦁ Whilst recording remember to stay hydrated, I mean I would recommend it also when not recording but it helps to have a moist palate so stop those annoying mouth sounds, clicks and lip smacks, they seem to also be accentuated by condenser microphones too so watch out!
-Avoid coffee and sugary drinks too, just whilst recording though.
+Avoid coffee and sugary drinks too.

-- Try not to tap feet or fidget, just be aware that is might come through on the recording, you can hear in your headphone how sensitive your mic is, Listen!
+⦁ Try not to tap feet or fidget, just be aware that is might come through on the recording, you can hear in your headphones how sensitive your mic is, Listen!
 If you need a fidget charm then find something like a squishy ball that isn’t going to intrude.

 Exporting/Converting/Rendering notes (Read this before you record too)

-- Export only in Lossless formats and don’t change the bit depth or sampling frequency, try to preserve the original recording as much as possible (Lossless formats are WAV, AIFF etc)
+⦁ Export only in Lossless formats and don’t change the bit depth or sampling frequency until the mastering process (Lossless formats are WAV, AIFF etc)

-- Is everything turned on? – Yes we’ve all wondered how to turn on an Apple mac at some point
+⦁ Is everything turned on? – haven’t we’ve all wondered how to turn on an Apple mac at some point?